gotar1/COVID-19-Dashboard/README.md

 and see all stats for it.
 ![Infection Map](./image/infection_map.png)

-2- Vaccine map, showing vaccine distribution and percentage of population vaccinated per 100k.
+2- Vaccine map, showing vaccine distribution and percentage of distribution per 100k of population, doses administered and percentage of population vaccinated per 100k.
 ![Infection Map](./image/vaccine_map.png)

 ## Conclusion